 A core bond portfolio, also referred to as “core income,” has been a staple of portfolio allocations for decades.
 Historically, these core income strategies utilized U.S. Treasuries and investment grade bonds, prioritized income over capital return, and had lower risk and inverse correlation to equities.

 When global yields were higher, these strategies made more sense.
-But since 1998, corporate bond yields have dropped from 6.51% to a recent rate of 2.81%1 To counter falling yields, investment managers developed a “core plus” strategy – one that incorporates bank loans and high yield bonds that trade on exchanges.
+But bond yields have been falling for decades and are near historic lows.
+To counter falling yields, investment managers developed a “core plus” strategy – one that incorporates bank loans and high yield bonds that trade on exchanges.

 Traditional Core Plus Strategy